argonautproject/us-core-patient-data-feed/spec.md

 >    - Patient context
 >    - Category-level codes
 >    - Instance-level codes
+> 3. The generic triggering events (resource-create, resource-update, resource-status-change, resource-delete) will be included for all resources.
+> 4. Specific triggering events (e.g., encounter-start, result-available) will be added to relevant resources as they are defined.

 ## 4. Conformance

 1. General Requirements
    1. Support for the Patient Data Feed is optional for servers implementing US Core.
     1. Servers that choose to support the Patient Data Feed SHALL implement the following requirements.

 2. Resource and Filter Support
    1. Servers SHALL support at least one resource type from the list in Table 1.